lightstep/lightstep-tracer-javascript/README.md

 * `xhr_url_exclusion_patterns` `RegExp[]` - an array of regular expressions used to exclude URLs from `XMLHttpRequest` auto-instrumentation.
 The default value is an empty array.
 For a given URL to be instrumented, it must match at least one regular expression in `xhr_url_inclusion_patterns` and not match any regular expressions in `xhr_url_exclusion_patterns`.

+* `xhr_url_header_inclusion_patterns` `RegExp[]` - an array of regular expressions used to include URLs which auto-instrumented `XMLHttpRequest`s add tracing headers to.
+The default value is wildcard matching all strings.
+For a given URL to have tracing headers added, it must match at least one regular expression in `xhr_url_header_inclusion_patterns` and not match any regular expressions in `xhr_url_header_exclusion_patterns`.

+* `xhr_url_header_exclusion_patterns` `RegExp[]` - an array of regular expressions used to exclude URLs that auto-instrumented `XMLHttpRequest`s add tracing headers to.
+The default value is an empty array.
+For a given URL to have tracing headers added, it must match at least one regular expression in `xhr_url_header_inclusion_patterns` and not match any regular expressions in `xhr_url_header_exclusion_patterns`.

 * `fetch_instrumentation` `bool` - if false, disables automatic instrumentation of `window.fetch`.
 This must be set at initialization; changes after initialization will have no effect.
 Defaults to false.

 * `fetch_url_inclusion_patterns` `RegExp[]` - an array of regular expressions used to whitelist URLs for `window.fetch` auto-instrumentation.
 The default value is wildcard matching all strings.
 For a given URL to be instrumented, it must match at least one regular expression in `fetch_url_inclusion_patterns` and not match any regular expressions in `fetch_url_exclusion_patterns`.

 * `fetch_url_exclusion_patterns` `RegExp[]` - an array of regular expressions used to exclude URLs from `window.fetch` auto-instrumentation.
 The default value is an empty array.
 For a given URL to be instrumented, it must match at least one regular expression in `fetch_url_inclusion_patterns` and not match any regular expressions in `fetch_url_exclusion_patterns`.

+* `fetch_url_header_inclusion_patterns` `RegExp[]` - an array of regular expressions used to include URLs for `window.fetch` tracer header inclusion.
+The default value is wildcard matching all strings.
+For a given URL to be have tracing headers added, it must match at least one regular expression in `fetch_url_header_inclusion_patterns` and not match any regular expressions in `fetch_url_header_exclusion_patterns`.

+* `fetch_url_header_exclusion_patterns` `RegExp[]` - an array of regular expressions used to exclude header insertion onto URLs from `window.fetch` auto-instrumentation.
+The default value is an empty array.
+For a given URL to have tracing headers added, it must match at least one regular expression in `fetch_url_header_inclusion_patterns` and not match any regular expressions in `fetch_url_header_exclusion_patterns`.

 * `include_cookies` `bool` - if true, includes cookies in the span logs for both `window.fetch` and `XMLHttpRequest`.
 Defaults to true.